 function is used to cluster

-samples based on the exposure data.
-The clustering_approach
+samples based on the exposure data, with gap statistic set as the

-uses a dynamic tree cut method to identify clusters.
-However, you may
+approach, which uses a dynamic tree cut method to identify clusters.

 gap